cheminfo/eln-docs/docs/includes/preprocessing/README.md

 <details>
     <summary>
-    Apply mathematical tools on the spectra.
+    Apply mathematical tools to the spectra.
     </summary>
     <div>